Jenis21/Breast-Cancer-with-AI/README.md

 - Accuracy comparison and confusion matrix visualization
 - Custom functions for real-time predictions using user input

-The Flask web app (`app.py`) enables user interaction via a web interface.
+The Flask web app (`app.py`and other required files) enables user interaction via a web interface.
 It uses a pre-trained Logistic Regression model and scaler (saved as `.pkl` files) to:
 ![image](https://github.com/user-attachments/assets/cd42e67b-6c3d-440e-8dcb-a55e8fec0353)
 - Accept user input for all 30 features
 - Preprocess and scale the input